muqiuhan/Ocis/README.md

 *   **Key-Value Separation**: Unlike traditional LSM-Trees that store keys and values together, Ocis only stores `(key, value location in Value Log)` in the Memtable (in-memory mutable structure) and SSTable (on-disk immutable file), writing the actual values to an append-only **Value Log**.
 This significantly reduces the size of the LSM-Tree and I/O amplification, making it particularly suitable for SSDs.
 *   **LSM-Tree Structure**: The project implements Memtable (in-memory mutable structure), SSTable (on-disk immutable file), and Write-Ahead Log (WAL).
 Through a background Compaction process, SSTables are optimized and garbage collected.
 *   **Durability and Recovery**: **WAL (Write-Ahead Log)** ensures the durability of Memtable updates, supports crash recovery, and guarantees data consistency.
-*   **Network Server**: Ocis includes a high-performance TCP server implementation that provides network access to the WiscKey storage engine through a custom binary protocol, supporting concurrent client connections and CRUD operations.
+*   **Network Server**: Ocis includes a high-performance TCP server implementation that provides network access to the WiscKey storage engine through a custom binary protocol, supporting multiple client connections and CRUD operations.

 ## Performance Benchmarks